madjin/janus-guide/README.md

 # janus-guide
 Collection of new and old documentation for JanusVR.

-Work in progress to convert HTML docs to markdown so the community can help improve it.
+Work in progress to convert HTML docs to markdown so the community can help maintain and improve it.

 Table of Contents: